Section 14: Enforcement Tests, Testing Matrix & Exit Criteria

 for method in type_def.methods {

-// After Section 09, the type checker resolves builtin methods
+// The type checker resolves builtin methods via

 missing.push((type_def.name, method.name));